gmelodie/OTHER/README.md

 The trained model will be available in `/tmp/output_graph.pd`, and the labels in `/tmp/output_labels.txt`.

+**Obs:** You may end up having some problems with tensorflow's versions and GPU configuration.
+If you do, I highly recommend using [Google Colab](https://colab.research.google.com/).
+It allows you to quickly run things and use GPUs as easily as pressing a button.

 ## Visualizing results

 The script automatically saves the logs of the retraining in `/tmp/retrain_logs`, you can change this with the `--summaries_dir` flag.
 To view the summaries, use `tensorboard`: